cypienta/docs/docs/source/getting_started/deploy.rst

 Handling Multiple Inputs
 -------------------------

-The pipeline will process files in the input folder sequentially in the order of upload.
+The pipeline will process files in the input folder in a batch.
-Only one file will be processed at a time.
-Once a file is finished be processed the pipeline will start with the next file in the queue automatically.
+The files will be processed at a scheduled time which can be setup in Cypienta UI.
+Once a file is finished processing the pipeline will start with the next batch of files in the queue automatically.

 .. note::
-    **Small input files:** For best performance, it is not recommended to upload many small files due to the startup time overhead of SageMaker jobs.
-    It is recommended to aggregate small inputs into larger input files.

     **Handling Large Input Files:** Currently the pipeline can handle upto 100,000 events in single input file.
 Be mindful of the input file that is used as input.